pydantic/pydantic/docs/migration.md

 In Pydantic V1 we made great efforts to preserve the types of all field inputs for generic collections when they were proper subtypes of the field annotations.
 For example, given the annotation `Mapping[str, int]` if you passed in a `collection.Counter()` you'd get a `collection.Counter()` as the value.

 Supporting this behavior in V2 would have negative performance implications for the general case (we'd have to check types every time) and would add a lot of complexity to validation.
-Further, even in V1 this behavior was inconsistent and paritally broken: it did not work for most types (`str`, `UUID`, etc.) and even for generic collections it's impossible to re-build the original input correctly without a lot of special casing (consider `ChainMap`; rebuilding the input is necessary because we need to replace values after validation, e.g. if coercing strings to ints).
+Further, even in V1 this behavior was inconsistent and partially broken: it did not work for most types (`str`, `UUID`, etc.) and even for generic collections it's impossible to re-build the original input correctly without a lot of special casing (consider `ChainMap`; rebuilding the input is necessary because we need to replace values after validation, e.g. if coercing strings to ints).

 In Pydantic V2 we no longer attempt to preserve the input type.
 Instead, we only promise that the output type will match the type annotations.